Sol-Client/client/README.md

 [Website & Download](https://sol-client.github.io)

+## Pojav
+People have alreading been talking about this client working on Pojav, but it's not quite ready.
+However, it does mostly work, and you can download a preview from [here](https://github.com/Sol-Client/Installer/releases).

 ## Licence
 This project uses [GNU General Public License v3.0](LICENSE), meaning that if you fork this project, it must be either completely private, or the code *must* be available to your users.